Healthy Homes Assessment Days Bay

 What We Do

-As building inspectors, we are experts in all aspects associated with expert house inspections.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we take on all components associated with specialist home Inspections.
+We are there to make sure that you make the best choice when it comes to buying your next home.

-We offer a wide range of services to make sure you are completely updated on the condition of any property you may be contemplating buying or selling and also other solutions.
+We specialise in a variety of solutions to ensure you are fully informed of the condition of any property that you might be considering buying or selling in addition to other solutions.

-We don’t just work with you but we also work with some big clients like the local authorities, banks and insurance firms.
-They seem to are pleased with our reassurance provided, due to the details provided in our building inspection reports.
+We do not just cooperate with you, we also work with some important clients such as local councils, banks and insurance firms.
+They seem to are pleased with their reassurance provided, thanks to the information included in our reports on building inspections.

-With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into the reports, you are able to actually see any problems that might be found.
-With our detailed report, it’s not surprising that we get so many clients recommending our service to family and acquaintances.
+With our systemised approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you are able to actually see any problems that might be discovered.
+Through our detailed reporting it’s not surprising that we have so many clients who recommend our services to their family and acquaintances.

 Comprehensive Home Assessments